gravitational/workshop/docker.md

 ### Network

-Networking in Docker containers is isolated as well, let us look at the interfaces inside a running container:
+Networking in Docker containers is isolated, as well.
+Let us look at the interfaces inside a running container:

 ```bash
 $ docker run busybox ifconfig